Margaret Bourke-White: Early life

-Margaret Bourke-White, born Margaret White in the Bronx, New York, was the daughter of Joseph White, a non-practicing Jew whose father came from Poland, and Minnie Bourke, who was of Irish Catholic descent.
+Margaret Bourke-White, born Margaret White in the Bronx, New York, was the daughter of Joseph White, whose father came from Poland, and Minnie Bourke, who was of Irish descent.
 She partially grew up in the Joseph and Minnie White House in Middlesex, New Jersey, and graduated from Plainfield High School in Union County.
 From her naturalist father, an engineer and inventor, she claimed to have learned perfectionism; from her "resourceful homemaker" mother, she claimed to have developed “an unapologetic desire for self-improvement."
 Her younger brother, Roger Bourke White, became a prominent Cleveland businessman and high-tech industry founder, and her older sister, Ruth White, became well known for her work at the American Bar Association in Chicago, Ill.
-Roger Bourke White described their parents as "Free thinkers who were intensely interested in advancing themselves and humanity through personal achievement", attributing the success of their children in part to this quality.
+Roger Bourke White described their parents as freethinkers, "who were intensely interested in advancing themselves and humanity through personal achievement", attributing the success of their children in part to this quality.
 He was not surprised at his sister Margaret's success, saying "[she] was not unfriendly or aloof".

 Margaret's interest in photography began as a hobby in her youth, supported by her father's enthusiasm for cameras.
 Despite her interest, in 1922, she began studying herpetology at Columbia University, only to have her interest in photography strengthened after studying under Clarence White (no relation).
 She left after one semester, following the death of her father.

 She transferred colleges several times, attending the University of Michigan (where she was a photographer at the Michiganensian and became a member of Alpha Omicron Pi sorority), Purdue University in Indiana, and Western Reserve University in Cleveland, Ohio.
 Bourke-White ultimately graduated from Cornell University with a Bachelor of Arts degree in 1927, leaving behind a photographic study of the rural campus for the school's newspaper, including photographs of her famed dormitory, Risley Hall.
 A year later, she moved from Ithaca, New York, to Cleveland, Ohio, where she started a commercial photography studio and began concentrating on architectural and industrial photography.